doughill1000/react-redux-template/src/layout/_doc.md

-Components used in App design
+Components that likely appear on all pages

 Should NOT contain any business / domain logic